lleWelll/original-jetBrains-darcula-theme/README.md

-# Original-JetBrains-Darcula-theme
+# JetBrains Darcula theme by lleWell
-Jet Brains Theme for the Zed Code Editor
+one of the most beloved Darc JetBrains Theme for the Zed Code Editor